emnh/bookmarks/Books.md

 # Already Read (TODO: update from old bookmarks)
+ - Dune Series by Frank Herbert, Brian Herbert and Kevin J. Anderson (read many of them, but not all)
+ - LOTR by J.R.R.
+Tolkien
- - Homo Deus by Yuval Noah Harari
+ - Hobbit by J.R.R.
+Tolkien
  - Atlas Shrugged by Ayn Rand
- - Dune Series by Frank Herbert, Brian Herbert and Kevin J. Anderson (read many of them, but not all)
+ - Homo Deus by Yuval Noah Harari (read in 2019)

 # Books To Read
  - Emoji Dick